JPMorgan, others discuss issuing credit cards to people with no credit scores - WSJ

-BusinessJPMorgan, others discuss issuing credit cards to people with no credit scores - WSJ

-JPMorgan Chase & Co (JPM.N), Wells Fargo (WFC.N), U.S. Bancorp (USB.N) and other banks plan to share data on customers' deposit accounts to extend credit to people who have traditionally been barred from getting them, the Wall Street Journal reported.
+(Reuters) - JPMorgan Chase & Co, Wells Fargo, U.S. Bancorp and other banks plan to share data on customers’ deposit accounts to extend credit to people who have traditionally been barred from getting them, the Wall Street Journal reported.

 The move is aimed at customers who do not have credit scores but are financially responsible, the report said, adding that the lenders would consider applicants’ account balances over time and their overdraft histories.